On the equivalence of all models for $(\infty,2)$-categories: Recollections on Cisinski's and Olschok's theory

-\begin{thm}[\cite{CisinskiPrefaisceaux}, \cite{OlschokLeft}] Let \(\Kk\) be a locally presentable category, \(\mathcal I=(I, \partial)\) a cylinder and \(S\) a subset of monomorphisms of \(\Kk\).
-Then there exists a model category structure on \(\Kk\) having the monomorphisms as cofibrations and such that the fibrant objects are precisely the objects of \(\Kk\) injective (\ie weakly right orthogonal) with respect to the set \(\Lambda_{\mathcal{I}}(S)\).
-Moreover, the fibrations between fibrant objects are the arrows having the right lifting property with respect to the set \(\Lambda_{\mathcal{I}}(S)\) and the class of weak equivalences \(\W(S)\) is the smallest localiser of \(\Kk\) containing \(S\). \end{thm}
+\begin{thm}[\cite{CisinskiPrefaisceaux}, \cite{OlschokLeft}] Let \(\Kk\) be a locally presentable category satisfying Assumption~\ref{a:standing}, \(\mathcal I=(I, \partial)\) a cartesian cylinder and \(S\) a subset of monomorphisms of \(\Kk\).
+Then there exists a model category structure on \(\Kk\) having the monomorphisms as cofibrations and such that the fibrant objects are precisely the objects of \(\Kk\) having the right lifting property with respect to the set \(\Lambda_{\mathcal{I}}(S)\).
+Moreover, the class of weak equivalences \(\W(S)\) is the smallest localiser of \(\Kk\) containing \(\Lambda_{\mathcal{I}}(S)\). \end{thm} \begin{proof} When \(\Kk\) is a presheaf category this is Cisinski's original result proven in~\cite[Theorem~1.3.22]{CisinskiPrefaisceaux}.
+In general the statement is a particular case of~\cite[Theorem~3.16]{OlschokLeft}; see also~\cite[Theorem~2.5 and Proposition~2.6]{GaucherLeftDetermined}. \end{proof}

-This is proven as Theorem~1.3.22 of~\cite{CisinskiPrefaisceaux} when \(\Kk\) is a presheaves category and in general it is a particular case of Theorem~3.16 of~\cite{OlschokLeft}; see also Theorem~2.5 of~\cite{GaucherLeftDetermined}.
+\begin{rem} It follows from~\cite[Corollary~3.29]{OlschokLeft} (see also Proposition~1.3.36 of~\cite{CisinskiPrefaisceaux}) that the fibrations between fibrant objects of the model category of Theorem~\ref{thm:cisinski_model} are precisely the maps having the right lifting property with respect to the set~ \(\Lambda_{\mathcal{I}}(S)\). \end{rem}